hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

   when reconnects.
 - WebSocket: Client can connect to brokers that support WebSockets
-- High Availability: You can configure multiple brokers and in case of a failure, client tries other brokers.
+- High Availability: You can configure multiple brokers and in case of a failure, the client tries other brokers.

-It is really lightweight(240 KB), single jar without any dependencies.
+It is lightweight(240 KB) and a single jar without any dependencies.
 We can say that it is one of the most popular clients.

 ### HiveMQ Client